catx0rr/bufferoverflow/README.md

 ![follow_hexdump.png](https://github.com/catx0rr/bufferoverflow/blob/master/oscpoverflow-prep/overflow5/img/follow_hexdump.png)

-There a couple of badcharacters.. a string terminator.
-If our exploit code falls off on badchars like this, it will be terminated.
+If our exploit falls off on badchars like this, it will break our shellcode thus will be terminated.
 Goal is to remove the badcharacters.
 We can easly spot them using mona.

 ```
 !mona compare -f c:\users\admin\desktop\oscp\bytearray.bin -a 0198FA30